 Quinyx Monday to Friday as workdays.

 Quinyx currently lacks support for determining which weekdays are workdays.
 Hence, if workdays are 4 and nominal hours 21 in the agreement, then the nominal hours of any day you’re looking at will display as 21.

 As you move between different days or weeks in your base schedule, Quinyx remembers the selected calculation period.
 However, as you leave the base schedule and come back, your calculation period selection will reset - we of course plan to improve this in the releases to come.

 Metric display mode in Base schedule

-The metrics in base schedule consider all agreements valid today, as well as agreements valid only in the future.
+The metrics in Base schedule consider all agreements valid today, as well as agreements valid only in the future.

-The same metric display options (as mentioned in Schedule above) are in base schedule, and you can see the percentage of scheduled hours out of nominal hours.
+The same metric display options (as mentioned in Schedule above) are in the base schedule, and you can see the percentage of scheduled hours out of nominal hours.
 However, a few differences apply in Base schedule compared to in Schedule: